-- Assistant Professor of Instruction, Plant Biology and Conservation, Northwestern University
+- Assistant Professor, Plant Biology and Conservation, Northwestern University

 - Graduate School Faculty, Plant Biology and Conservation, Northwestern University

-- Principle Investigator, The Rocky Mountain Biological Laboratory, Gothic, CO
+- Principal Investigator, The Rocky Mountain Biological Laboratory, Gothic, CO

 - Ecological Society of America

 - American Society of Naturalists